 The Art of Rolling Joints Inside Out

-Our favorite way to roll a joint and eliminate paper is a European rolling technique referred to as rolling ‘inside out’ or ‘backroll’.
+My favorite way to roll a joint and eliminate paper is a European rolling technique referred to as rolling ‘inside out’ or ‘backroll’.
 While the technique is a bit more challenging, using less paper typically results in a slower burning joint with less noticeable paper taste.
 The majority of joint rolling tricks will still apply when rolling inside out, so this is equally suited for experts and beginners, but this one is an eye-catcher in the smoking circle.
 The primary difference is the orientation of the rolling paper – hence the name.
 The goal when rolling inside out is to use the minimum amount of paper required to complete one rotation around the bud and seal it right on the glue strip.
 Many joint smoking connoisseurs prefer this method as it results in a more even burn with less likelihood of canoeing.
 Below we have outlined the steps required to roll the perfect inside out joint.
 How do you roll?

 Many cannabis connoisseurs prefer the inside out rolling technique.

 Your cannabis needs to be finely ground before rolling and using a crutch is extremely helpful.
 Grab your favorite rolling papers in the right size to get started.
-If you really want to refine your rolling ability, we recommend combining the inside out technique with an ultra-thin, tasteless rolling paper.
+If you really want to refine your rolling ability, I recommend combining the inside out technique with an ultra-thin, tasteless rolling paper.
 As a general rule, thin rice paper allows for a more precise roll relative to hemp and wood pulp papers.
 If you have never tried rolling a rice paper, now is the time.

 Flip the Paper

 Rather than using the normal paper orientation, flip the paper over so the strip of glue is closest to you with the adhesive portion facing down.

 Once the paper is oriented correctly, fill the paper with ground bud and arrange it evenly.
 Shape the joint just as you would when rolling normally.